mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/i-alt-encoding-json-serializer.md

 ---
 title: IAltEncodingJsonSerializer interface
-description: Defines a method for JSON serialization of ITransformProperties objects in AltEncoding implementations.
+description: "Defines a method for JSON serialization of ITransformProperties objects in AltEncoding implementations. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Defines a method for JSON serialization of ITransformProperties objects in AltEncoding implementations.